The Vince Staples Show: Production

 In 2019, Staples began a YouTube music video series entitled The Vince Staples Show, releasing three episodes which were also released as audio singles: "So What?", "Sheet Music", and "Ad 01: Hell Bound".
 Staples confirmed in an interview with Vulture that the show was picked up by Netflix between 2019 and 2020 after the YouTube incarnation of the show, but due to the COVID-19 pandemic, was put on hold.
 The show was inspired by Donald Glover's Atlanta, with Glover helping Staples with the creation.

 In an interview with Rolling Stone, Staples reflected on the show's success, saying: "I'm grateful.
 I got to do something that isn't really done on that network, or just done in general, with trying to break format and conventional comedy.
 I'm just trying some new things.
 So, I'm very happy that people embraced it, and we'll see how they feel about it moving forward.
 We're still trying to see what's going to happen with that.
 But, looking forward to other opportunities in the medium."

 The show was picked up by Netflix for a second season on May 30, 2024, three months after the premiere of the first season.
 The second season premiered on November 6, 2025.

+On January 21, 2026, Netflix canceled the series after two seasons.

 Reception

-Season 1 of The Vince Staples Show was praised from critics for its deadpan, dark, and satirical humor.
-Other critics complained that the series lacked ingenuity and seemed incomplete and superficial, with one comparing it to an extended music video or YouTube sketch.

 On Rotten Tomatoes, the series has a score of 94%, based on 16 reviews, with an average rating of 8.5/10.
 The site's critical consensus reads: "Offbeat and surreal, The Vince Staples Show is a disquietingly hilarious watch that feels like it could've only come straight from its acerbic star's mind."
 On Metacritic, the series has a score of 77 out of 100, based on reviews from 7 critics, indicating "generally favorable reviews".

+Season 1 of The Vince Staples Show was praised from critics for its deadpan, dark, and satirical humor.
+Other critics complained that the series lacked ingenuity and seemed incomplete and superficial, with one comparing it to an extended music video or YouTube sketch.
 James Poniewozik of The New York Times said "The Vince Staples Show is an entertaining enigma, and there's something to be said for leaving the people wanting more".
 Jalyn Smoot of Comic Book Resources said "The Vince Staples Show is a unique watching experience that can't be replicated.
 It does not belong to a specific genre or fit any cookie-cutter Hollywood tropes".
 Writing for The A.V.
 Club, Leila Latif compared its style to Curb Your Enthusiasm.
 She complimented Vince's deadpan acting and the show's surreal situations.

+Season 2 was more linear, though lost some of its surrealism, as put by Debiparna Chakraborty of Outlook.
+Chakraborty also compared it to Sorry to Bother You.
+Rolling Out covered audience reviews on social media, which were mostly positive.